Skip to content

 HTTP/1.1 401 Unauthorized

-error_description="Access to this resource requires a valid license", \
+WWW-Authenticate: License error="invalid_request", error_description="Access to this resource requires a license"

 WWW-Authenticate Header Fields